He said he was motivated by money and couched whether he felt guilty about spreading lies about a presidential candidate.

-The Latest on 2016 presidential race (all times EDT):
+The Latest on Wisconsin state budget (all times local):

 BLOGS + COLUMNISTS